thomasdeml/kinesis-cli-plugin/README.md

 Kinesis AWS Command-line Interface Plugin
 =========================================
+This Plugin adds three Kinesis commands to the AWS CLI

 # Installation
 ### Pip Install
    Execute the following command To install the Kinesis AWS CLI Plugin under Python site-packages:

-   `sudo pip install -U git+https://github.com/thomasdeml/kinesis-cli-extension.git --ignore-installed six`
+   `sudo pip install -U git+https://github.com/thomasdeml/kinesis-cli-plugin.git --ignore-installed six`
 ### Plugin Registration
    Execute the following command to install the plugin in your ~/.aws/config file

    `aws configure set plugins.kinesis kinesis_awscli_plugin`

 # Usage
-   This plugin adds three commands to the AWS CLI

 ### 1. Shard-level metrics
    Displays shard-level metrics for the specified stream.
 By default the datapoints of the last 15 minutes get fetched and averaged.
 The metric name used by default is 'IncomingRecords'.
 Use